 Overland Tropical Cyclone Reintensification: Previous research by Prof. Evans and others has quantified the importance of surface enthalpy fluxes over strongly-heated wet land surfaces to overland tropical cyclone reintensification.
 This project seeks to reconcile competing theories as to the physical processes that result in the requisite enthalpy fluxes and thus clarify how tropical cyclones can be maintained or intensify over land.

 Financial support is available to support students on these projects.
-Students have the opportunity to present their research at AMS conferences, and it is my goal for all students to publish their research in AMS journals.
+Students often have the opportunity to present their research at AMS conferences, and it is my goal for all students to publish their research in AMS journals.
 Group alumni have a strong track record of post-graduation employment across the field.
 I'm happy to help prospective students shape these or related ideas in support of applications to graduate fellowship programs.
 To express interest in or for more information about these opportunities, please contact Prof. Evans.